Solved | File is too Large to Copy to External Hard Drive (4 Ways)

 Select Destination

 4. Click Options > Advanced > Splitting to specify the size you want to split the image file into and click OK to confirm it.
-Alternatively, you can keep using the Automatic Splitting feature, it will split backup image to 4GB or 2GB depending on the file system of target disk.
-Then, click Start Backup to backup large files to external hard drive.
+Alternatively, you can keep using the Automatic Splitting feature, which will split the backup image into 4GB or 2GB depending on the file system of the target disk.
+Then, click Start Backup to backup large files to the external hard drive.

 Splitting